Okay, let’s not be that dramatic, but there are a few things we look for in makeup, right?

 For Maskcara purposes and here, “highlights” are general foundation that will go all over your face.

 So, you’re applying the Maskcara termed “highlight” (aka, foundation) colors generally all over the face, often using a lighter color under the eyes, down the nose, anywhere you would use a concealer in the traditional highlighting and contouring makeup routine.

 I feel like I should say, you may be confused by the term “highlights”, as those are typically referred to in the makeup world as shimmery colors used at the tops of cheeks and directly beneath the eyebrows.

 The concept is generally that, instead of applying foundation all over your face and then going back and applying layers of concealer and contour over that, you have different colors of foundation and put those on in the applicable areas, saving you time and many steps.

-Here is Maskcara’s method for applying their products.
+Here is Maskcara’s method, which they supply to their customers, for applying their products.

 Also, they have these beautiful magnetized pallets (they call them “compacts”), so you buy a small tin of the makeup item and snap it directly into your compact.

 And they have really nice patterns on the compacts, classy and, honestly, just fun to open and close.